wongzit/minorScripts/README.md

 **Homepage** https://www.wangzhe95.net

+## TASvis3D v0.1 (2019-05-16)
+*TASvis3D* is my personal Mathematica .nb for visualize transient absorption spectra in 3D view.
+Origin can do the same thing.
+A .csv file is necessary for using this .nb file.

 ## xyz2cml v1.0 (2021-05-24)
 *xyz2cml* is a Python script for converting .xyz file to .cml file.
 I wrote this script for my [GIMIC](https://github.com/qmcurrents/gimic) calculation.